 “There is no real reason for them to come to the police station unless they have to process someone that was arrested.
 They can write all of their reports and get to all their resources, maps, or whatever else they need on our main server without a trip into the station,” Green said.

-Additionally, the Cradlepoint Cloud Networking Service significantly reduces the time it takes to update software and equipment in each of the vehicles.
+Additionally, Cradlepoint's software-defined solution significantly reduces the time it takes to update software and equipment in each of the vehicles.
 Before, the IT staff would have to bring in every cruiser and connect them to a long cable run through the garage to load the latest program updates and each car could be in the garage for up to an hour.
 With Cradlepoint, it all happens in about three minutes without officers even knowing it.

 “It used to take us several days to cycle through all the cruisers.
 Now, it’s immediate and seamless.
 This efficiency makes everyone very happy—the officers, IT staff and even facility maintenance.
 Our IT staff can focus their attention on upgrading and renewing computers instead of chasing network updates.
 Anytime you can keep the IT guys out of the garage, everybody’s happy,” Narducci added.